benletchford/buup.io/README.md

-  binaryencode    - Encode text into its binary representation (space-separated bytes). dec_to_bin      - Convert decimal numbers to binary. dec_to_hex      - Convert decimal numbers to hexadecimal. hex_to_bin      - Convert hexadecimal numbers to binary. hexencode       - Encode text to hexadecimal representation htmlencode      - Encodes special characters to HTML entities morseencode     - Encode text to Morse code rot13           - Applies the ROT13 substitution cipher to the input text. urlencode       - Encode text for use in URLs
+  binaryencode    - Encode text into its binary representation (space-separated bytes). dec_to_bin      - Convert decimal numbers to binary. dec_to_hex      - Convert decimal numbers to hexadecimal. hex_to_bin      - Converts hexadecimal input to its binary representation (Base64 encoded). hexencode       - Encode text to hexadecimal representation htmlencode      - Encodes special HTML characters into their entity representation (e.g., < to &lt;). morseencode     - Encode text to Morse code rot13           - Applies the ROT13 substitution cipher to the input text. urlencode       - Encode text for use in URLs